hongyili-hl/hongyili-hl.github.io/_posts/2023-05-05-Smart-Parking-Philadelphia.md

 author: Philadelphia, PA
 ---

-Smart Parking Philadelphia is a program that detects and visualizes the availability of street parking.
+Smart Parking Philadelphia is a low-cost project that detects and visualizes the availability of street parking.
 Nowadays, it’s hard to find a parking space in downtown Philadelphia, especially during peak hours, which leads to more congestion, carbon emission and traffic accidents in Center City.
 By connecting the existing underground inductive loops to a new sensors system, the program aims to show real-time parking availability at most intersections via affordable implementation process.

 We completed the prototype with Arduino sensors.
 For instance, the inflow section consists of four parts: